PicCollage Subscribers' Collaging Experience: Lifecycle, Mixed-Methods Research to Deepen Engagement and Usage

 I focused on the competitive advantage that PicCollage had as a mobile-first platform across all types of JTBD.

-This approach got better buy-in from leadership, which led to 2 dedicated research projects focused on understanding users’ unmet needs for both connection purposes and business ones, respectively
+This approach gained better buy-in from leadership, which led to 2 research projects aimed at understanding users’ unmet needs for both connection & business purposes

 Proposed to conduct quantitative research to understand the magnitude of the user problem